sithart/short_notes_on_machine_learning/content/python/web_scraping/beautiful_soup_html_basics.md

 from bs4 import BeautifulSoup
 ```

-### Scrap the html and turn into a beautiful soup object
+### Scrape the html and turn into a beautiful soup object

 ```python